DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/10-29 2D Art Tasks.md

 These powers don't necessarily fit into any specific elemental category.
 Instead, they focus more on using pure energy to inflict damage to foes.

 ### Secondary - Crystal Barrage
+- You've already made an asset for this one
+- The player summons an array of crystals in front of them
+- When the player fires the crystals, they all converge on a single point, dealing massive damage to the one enemy hit.

 ### Secondary - Crystal Explosion
+- The player summons a large number of crystals at a single point.
+- When the player fires the crystals, they fire in a wide arc in front of the player (kinda like a shotgun blast)

 ## Primordial (Fire + Earth) Powers